The contents of this page are also available as a separate file (e.g. for printing or e-mailing) below.

 How to submit

-- Reports should preferably be in Word format, without any special styles or additional formatting.
+- Reports should be in Word format, without any special styles or additional formatting.

-- If possible submit using the form at https://eagleskiclub.wufoo.com/forms/esc-yearbook-submission/ - this contains all the information the editor needs and avoids time-consuming follow-ups.
-Alternatively, reports and photos can be sent by e-mail as attachments to firstname.lastname@example.org - do not put the text as part of the email itself.
-If you do this, please ensure that you give all the information listed above.
+- Submit using the form at https://eagleskiclub.wufoo.com/forms/esc-yearbook-submission/ - this contains all the information the editor needs and avoids time-consuming follow-ups.
+Reports and photos should only be sent by e-mail as attachments to firstname.lastname@example.org as a last resort but do not put the text as part of the email itself.
+Ensure all the information listed above is provided.

-- All contributions should be received within one month of the completion of the tour, or by the end of May at the very latest.
+- All contributions should be received within one month of the completion of the tour.

 If you would like to include an advert in the Yearbook, please contact the Advertising Secretary (email@example.com) for preferred formats and advertising rates.